Get Legal and Tax Updates for France?

 • Possible integration contract (CIR) signing

-Last year, a British finance professional I assisted waited nearly seven months for his OFII medical appointment, creating a lot of anxiety about his legal status.
+Last year, a British finance professional I assisted waited nearly seven months for his OFII medical appointment, creating a lot of anxiety about his legal status on French territory.
 We obtained a récépissé (receipt) confirming his application was in process, which allowed him to travel and continue working legally during the delay.
-Completing the OFII process is essential to legally extend your stay in France and secure your residence permit.
+Completing the OFII process is essential to legally extend your stay in France and secure your residence permit and work permit.

 7. Language Requirements: The Hidden Challenge

-While not always mentioned in visa requirements, French language proficiency is increasingly important for visa renewals and long-stay residence.
+While not always mentioned in visa requirements, French language proficiency is increasingly important for visa renewals and long-stay residence permits.
 Since 2024, multi-year card renewals require at least an A2 level proficiency.

 I've seen perfectly qualified professionals struggle with renewals because of insufficient language preparation.
-Start your French lessons early – ideally before you even arrive in France.
-This can help foreign workers adapt more quickly to local services and working conditions.
+Start your French lessons early – ideally before you even visit France or plan your arrival in France.
+This can help foreign employees adapt more quickly to local services and working conditions within the European Economic Area.

 8. Family